Public Sector Pension Reform

 General Questions:

-Q: When will the legislation be changed?
+Q1: When will the legislation be changed?

-Q: How will I know what this means for me personally?
+Q2: How will I know what this means for me personally?

-Q: Can a future government undo these changes?
+Q3: Can a future government undo these changes?

-Q: Were the Unions consulted?
+Q4: Were the Unions consulted?

-A: Yes, there have been a series of meetings, consultations, and presentations with the Unions over the last 2 years to ensure the Union executives and members are informed.
+A: Yes, there have been a series of meetings, consultations, and presentations with the Unions over the last two years to ensure the Union executives and members are informed.
 We have included a schedule with meetings held.
 Appendix A.

-Q: Who is covered by the PSSF?
+Q5: Who is covered by the PSSF?

 A: All public officers, including teachers, uniformed services, and employees of some Public Authorities.

-Q: Why is the Government making changes to the pension system now?
+Q6: Why is the Government making changes to the pension system now?

 A: Since pensions were introduced 44 years ago, people have been living longer.
 This means that the Public Service Superannuation Fund is paying out more money for longer periods than it was designed to do.
 This is depleting the funds, putting future pensions at risk.
 If there are no changes, the PSSF is expected to be exhausted in 2045.
-The Government is making these changes, following reviews with unions and independent experts, to ensure that public officers can have secure pensions for the future.
+The Government is making these changes, following reviews with unions and independent experts, to ensure that all public officers can have secure pensions for the future.

-Q: Why will the pension be based on a 10-year average instead of your final salary?
+Q7: Why will the pension be based on a 10-year average instead of your final salary?

 A: It’s fairer and more sustainable for the pension’s future security.
 This change means that pension benefits are better aligned with the contributions made over time.
-Using a 10-year average (which will be phased in over a 10-year period) is fairer for everyone and helps make all officers’ pensions more sustainable.
+Using a 10-year average (which will be phased in over a 10 year period) is fairer for everyone and helps make all officers’ pensions more sustainable.
 Bermuda is the only major pension plan in the world that still calculates pension benefits on final salary.

-Q: Will new government employees be under a different pension plan?
+Q8: Will new government employees be under a different pension plan?

 A: No. All public officers will continue to be covered under the Public Service Superannuation Plan.

-Q: Is there an official report that shows the pension fund’s status and financial details?
+Q9: Is there an official report that shows the pension fund’s status and financial details?

 A: Yes.
 The pension fund is evaluated by an actuary, and a report is produced every three years.
 These reports are available to the public, the latest was as of 31 March 2023.

-Q: Will transitional arrangements or grandfathering clauses be put in place for long-serving employees?
+Q10: Will transitional arrangements or grandfathering clauses be put in place for long-serving employees?

 A: The changes will be implemented in phases, ensuring that long-serving employees are less affected than those just starting in the service.

-Q: Will these changes happen all at once?
+Q11: Will these changes happen all at once?
 I’m close to retiring and worried about a big change.

 A: No. The government is phasing in the changes over many years to ensure that there are no drastic changes for those close to retirement.

-Q: How will this affect people who are near retirement?
+Q12: How will this affect people who are near retirement?

 A: The changes are designed to be fair.
 There will be no impact on those retiring before the phased implementation starts in 2027.

-Q: Will my pension be based on my highest-earning years or just the last 10 years?
+Q13: Will my pension be based on my highest-earning years or just the last 10 years?

-Q: To whom does this apply?
+Q14: To whom does this apply?
 (A year ago, there was ‘talk’ that it would not apply to those over a certain age.)

 A: The changes apply to all Public Officers, although the impact will depend on your individual circumstances.
+Public Officers retiring before March 31, 2027 will not be affected.

-Q: Will there be a caveat exempting people presently within the Government with more than 20-30 years' service?
+Q15: Will there be a caveat exempting people presently within the Government with more than 20-30 years' service?

 A: The changes apply to all Public Officers, although the impact will depend on your individual circumstances.
+Public Officers close to retirement will be less impacted

-Q: The current calculation is based on 1.5% per year for every year of service.
+Q16: The current calculation is based on 1.5% per year for every year of service.
 Will the calculation change from 1.5%?

-Q: If the guest worker retires after working for 8 years (vested period), will he/she get the lump sum amount, including the share of Government contributions, before leaving the island?
+Q17: If the guest worker retires after working for 8 years (vested period), will he/she get the lump sum amount, including the share of Government contributions, before leaving the island?
 6 years (not completing the vested period) – will he/she get the lump sum amount of his/her contribution before leaving the island?

 A: There are no proposed changes to the law on this topic.

-Q: Can a guaranteed cost-of-living increase be included for retirees in the legislation?
+Q18: Can a guaranteed cost-of-living increase be included for retirees in the legislation?

-Q: For staff returning to the Government at the age of 57-58.
+Q19: For staff returning to the Government at the age of 57-58.
 Why are they not able to join the pension plan again?

 A: The pension plan has an eight-year vesting period.
 Therefore, when the retirement age was 65, it would not have allowed sufficient time to become vested in the plan in order to receive a pension.
 With the current mandatory retirement age increasing over time, the age at which you can join the pension plan will also be increased.

-Q: Will the maximum pension years that they count increase from 40 years?
+Q20: Will the maximum pension years that they count increase from 40 years?

-Q: Would it be correct to assume that the employees’ increased contribution is to “save the fund for the future,” but doesn’t increase a pension amount?
+Q21: Would it be correct to assume that the employees’ increased contribution is to “save the fund for the future,” but doesn’t increase a pension amount?

 A: Correct.
 Your pension payment calculation is based on your salary, not your level of contribution.

-Q: Please confirm that the plan will still be a Defined Benefit and not moving towards a Defined
+Q22: Please confirm that the plan will still be a Defined Benefit and not moving towards a Defined

 Contribution plan.